estafette/estafette-ci-protos/README.md

-# ESTAFETTE-CI-API-CONTRACTS-PROTO
+# ESTAFETTE-CI-PROTOS

-This mono-repository contains all contracts used by the Estafette CI platform in proto3 format.
+This mono-repository contains all messages used by the Estafette CI platform in proto3 format.

 ## Adding or extending messages